-Health & Social Care (BTEC Level 1/2)
+Health and Social Care (OCR Level 1/2)

-Pros: Great for students wishing to have a career in the caring professions.
-It includes 2 internal assessments which are done throughout the course and an external assessment which is completed at the end of year 11.
+Pros: Great for students wanting to have a career in the caring professions.
+The course includes assessments completed within lessons which are worth 60% of their final grade and there is also a written examination at the end of year 11 (worth the remaining 40%).

-Consider: It involves a lot of extended writing so effective time management is important alongside full engagement in all lessons.
+Consider: The course is continuously assessed.
+It involves extended writing tasks, so effective time management is important as well as full engagement in all lessons.